 Myth 2: HPP does not heat the juice.

-Once the juice is depressurized, it immediately comes back down to it’s starting temperature (adiabatic cooling).
-For example, if the juice goes into the chamber at 45 °F than it can reach 77 °F for a few minutes while under pressure.
+Once the juice is depressurized, it immediately comes back down to its starting temperature (adiabatic cooling).
+For example, if the juice goes into the chamber at 45 °F then it can reach 77 °F for a few minutes while under pressure.
 This is still much less heat than thermal pasteurization temperatures, which are over 160 °F, although only for about 15 seconds.

 Myth 3: HPP doesn’t affect nutritional or enzyme content.

 According to some studies, HPP has at least a minor affect on nutrient content, with “remaining contents in the range of 87% to 100%.”
 Enzyme residual activity varies depending on the enzyme being tested and the settings of the HPP process, with majority of residual activity levels “lying in the 20%-60% range.”